-For certain sites, estimates cannot be made of the total costs of compliance or the Company's share of such costs; accordingly, the Company is unable to predict the effect thereof on future results of operations.
+For certain sites, estimates cannot be made of the total costs of compliance or the company's share of such costs; accordingly, the company is unable to predict the effect thereof on future results of operations.
 In the event of one or more adverse determinations in any annual or interim period, the impact on results of operations for those periods could be material.
-However, based upon the Company's present belief as to its relative involvement at these sites, other viable entities' responsibilities for cleanup and the extended period over which any costs would be incurred, the Company believes that these matters will not have a material effect on the Company's financial position.
-Certain of these matters are discussed in Item 3, Legal Proceedings, in the 2001 Form 10-K/A and in other filings of the Company with the Securities and Exchange Commission, which are available upon request from the Company.
-See also Note 13, Contingencies, in the Notes to Consolidated Financial Statements for a summary of the environmental proceedings related to certain environmental sites.
+However, based upon the company's present belief as to its relative involvement at these sites, other viable entities' responsibilities for cleanup and the extended period over which any costs would be incurred, the company believes that these matters will not have a material effect on the company's financial position.
+Certain of these matters are discussed in Item 3, Legal Proceedings, in the 2001 Form 10-K Annual Report and in other filings of the company with the Securities and Exchange Commission, which are available upon request from the company.
+See also Footnote 12, Contingencies, in the Notes to Consolidated Financial Statements for a summary of the environmental proceedings related to the company's Maywood, New Jersey, and Ewan and D'Imperio environmental sites.